 1 The righteous perisheth, and no man layeth it to heart: and merciful men are taken away, none considering that the righteous is taken away from the evil to come.

 Christians are the most persecuted group of people in the world, I believe maybe even more so than the Jews.
 Therefore, I see two meanings in this verse.
 The first would point to those who are martyred for their faith.
 Secondly, I believe the evil to come is a reference to the great tribulation period.
 The righteous, those who have received the free gift of salvation and obtained the righteousness of God through faith in Christ, will be taken away before the great tribulation period begins.
 One of the ways I know this to be true is because Jesus said that He would come when we least expect it, as a thief.
 He cited the examples of Noah and Lot.
 In Noah’s case, Enoch was raptured before the flood.
 In Lot’s case, he was dragged out of Sodom by angels, or taken away before the city was judged.
 (Just as it says angels will snatch the saints away at the rapture.)
-Some point to the parable of the wheat and say the wheat was bundled first, supposing the wicked are the ones who are raptured.
+Some point to the parable of the wheat and say the tares were bundled first, supposing the wicked are the ones who are raptured.
 However, there is much in the Bible that does not fit a chronological order.
 In the following parable of the fish, it is the good fish that are separated first.
 (Matt 13) In the parable of the tares, the tares are bundled and burned but the fire of the apocalypse takes place on earth; Jesus said gather the wheat into my barn.
 The one scripture that confuses people the most is Matthew 24:31 which describes a rapture that takes place after the tribulation period, but if you read it carefully Jesus says his angels will gather his elect from one end of heaven to the other (Matt 24:31).
 The church is in heaven during the tribulation period.
 In Mark’s account, it says from the uttermost part of the earth to the uttermost part of heaven (Mark 13:27).
 I believe there are two raptures, one at the beginning of the tribulation period for the church and one at the end for the tribulation saints.
 Otherwise, Jesus could not come as a thief when nobody is expecting it.

 2 He shall enter into peace: they shall rest in their beds, each one walking in his uprightness.